This writing prompt is a must for any and all horse lovers. It’s especially fitting for a child who genuinely wants to have a horse as a pet.

 OR, you can rent out the space to teachers like myself!
-Kids love horses and having an enrichment camp on a horse farm is golden for many summer campers.
+Kids love horses and having an enrichment camp on a horse farm is a great attraction to summer campers.

-The farm we’ll be visiting next summer wanted to partner with us to hold a week long camp on their property.
+The farm we’ll be visiting wanted to partner with us to hold a week long camp on their property.
 Unfortunately, the space was just way too small for us to work with.

 Alright, back to the lesson.